How to Learn New Facts Without Feeling Like You Are Studying

 New fact: Mount Everest grows a little over time.

-Connection: It is caused by the movement of tectonic plates.
+Connection: It is caused by tectonic plate movement.

 You do not need a perfect explanation.
-Just one connection is enough to help your brain store the fact better.
+One simple connection is enough to help your brain store the fact better.

 Learn Through Questions, Not Lectures